If you want to learn the guitar and progress to an advanced and/or professional level, you should be aware that it will be a long process.

-But with just 5 minutes (or even less) of completely focused guitar practicing, you can make a small, but significant, step towards your goals.
+But with just 5 minutes (or even less) of completely focused guitar practicing, you can make a small, but significant, step toward your goals.

 2. Discover which weaknesses are holding your strengths back

-Unless he’s a complete beginner (who has neither strengths nor weaknesses), when I teach a new student, I have one main goal in mind during his first lesson:
+When I teach a new student, unless he is a complete beginner (who has no strengths or weaknesses), I have one main goal in mind during his first lesson:

-To find a weakness that when fixed, everything else will improve.
+To identify a weakness that, when fixed, will improve everything else.

 - Knew the minor pentatonic scale all over the fretboard